 Nedo resuscitates as always.
-This time we got the baptism by fire of the newcomers: Matteo Bruno, Mirko Hu, Emiliano Marchese, Matteo Serafino will have a Nedo on 19th December at 17, a quarter of hour each.
+This time we got the baptism by fire of the newcomers: Matteo Bruno, Mirko Hu, Emiliano Marchese, Matteo Serafino will have a Nedo on 19th December at 18 (we had to postpone it!), a quarter of hour each.
 The seminars will take place in the Sagrestia.

 For the speakers: check the rules of Nedo seminars and remember NO SLIDES!

 in occasion of the visiting of Prof. Bela Bollobas, NEDO is proud to host a seminar by Prof. Jozsef Balogh, entitled The typical structure of a maximal triangle-free graph.